powertac/powertac-tools/logtool-examples/README.md

 After compiling, all of these examples are run as

-`mvn exec:exec -Dexec.args="class-name input-file output-file"`
+`mvn exec:exec -Dexec.args="class-name [options] input-file output-file"`

 where classname is the fully-qualified name of the main class you want to run.
 In other words, if you want to run the TariffMktShare analyzer, the classname would be `org.powertac.logtool.example.TariffMktShare`.

-If you don't want to unpack that compressed tar file containing the state log, you can pipe it from tar into your analyzer, as
+If you don't want to unpack the compressed tar file containing the state log, you can pipe it from tar into your analyzer, as

 `tar xzfO game-3-sim-logs.tar.gz log/powertac-sim-3.state | mvn exec:exec -Dexec.args="class-name - output-file"`

-However, some analyzers do not seem to find the end-of-file when run in this way.
+Unfortunately, some analyzers do not seem to find the end-of-file when run in this way.
 Your mileage may vary.